top of page

 Quote: "The most powerful element in advertising is the truth."

 Bernbach revolutionized advertising in the 1960s with the ‘Think Small’ campaign for Volkswagen.
-His work focused on making ads more human, authentic, and emotionally compelling.
+His focus was on making ads more human, authentic, and emotionally compelling.

 Strategy:

-• Use storytelling to create deep emotional connections.
+• Use storytelling to create deep emotional connections with your audience.

-• Humanize brands by using relatable language and visuals.
+• Humanize brands by employing relatable language and visuals.

 3. Seth Godin – The Permission Marketing Pioneer